 The cove is very popular for snorkeling and a great spot to see the wonders of sea life.
-Sea lions like to play in the waters within La Jolla Cove.
+The La Jolla Sea lions like to play in the waters within the cove.
 Snorkelers and swimmers can get within just a few feet of these impressive beasts.

 Boomer Beach and Shell Beach

 Just a short jaunt down the upper walkway is a small rocky area where we find colonies of sea lions and the occasional seal.
-I was blown away at how close we were able get to these magnificent creatures the first time we went to La Jolla.
+I was blown away by how close we got to these magnificent creatures the first time we went to La Jolla.
 And oh, how the sea lions love to show off when there is a crowd.
 They’ll preen and pose as visitors snap away.

 My tweens love to plop themselves down and build sandcastles in the Children’s Pool area.
 It has a much longer sandy area compared to some of the other beaches in La Jolla.